-You can call a pest control company, possibly a carpenter, or you can call a beekeeper.
+You can call a pest control company, possibly a carpenter, or you can call a beekeeper to remove bee infestations.
 A carpenter won’t know how to properly remove the bees, and a pest control company will come and kill the bees, but they won’t remove the hive, comb, dead bees, honey… This will eventually create a disaster, leaving you with a huge mess, and most probably damage to your home – a lot of damage – that will require a lot of money to fix.
-So save yourself aggravation, time, and money and call the right people from the beginning.
+So save yourself aggravation, time, and money and call the right people from the beginning to remove bee infestations.
 Call a bee removal company that employs a beekeeper.

 The hobbyist beekeeper

 This person is more than happy to come to your property and remove the bees to relocate to an apiary that they are building.
 Most hobbyist beekeepers are not licensed, nor are they insured, and most of them do not have construction experience.
 They probably won’t remove the hive, comb, and honey – but they may.
 They won’t bee proof your home, and you will just end up with another beehive.